Spatial heterogeneity can explain the stable coexistence of savanna and forest in South America: Introduction

 \section{Introduction}

-In a 2011 paper published in Science \cite{SR0}, Carla Staver, Sally Archibald and Simon Levin argued that tree cover does not increase continuously with rainfall but rather is constrained to low ($< 50\%$, ``savanna'') or high ($>75\%$, ``forest'') levels.
-In follow-up work published in Ecology \cite{SR1}, the American Naturalist \cite{SR2} and Journal of Mathematical Biology \cite{SSL}, they studied the following ODE for the evolution of the fraction of land covered by grass $G$, saplings $S$, and trees $T$:

-Here $\mu \ge \nu$ are the death rates for saplings and trees, and $\omega(G)$ is the rate at which saplings grow into trees.
+In a paper published in \textit{Science} \cite{SR0}, Carla Staver, Sally Archibald and Simon Levin argued that tree cover does not increase continuously with rainfall but rather is constrained to low (less than $50\%$, ``savanna'') or high (greater than $75\%$, ``forest'') levels.
+In follow-up work published in \textit{Ecology} \cite{SR1}, \textit{The American Naturalist} \cite{SR2} and \textit{Journal of Mathematical Biology} \cite{SSL}, they studied the following ODE for the evolution of the fraction of land covered by grass $G$, saplings $S$, and trees $T$; \beq \eeq Here, $\mu \ge \nu$ are the death rates for saplings and trees, and $\omega(G)$ is the rate at which saplings grow into trees when the local density of grass is $G$.
 Fires decrease this rate of progression, and the incidence of fires is an increasing function of the fraction of grass, so $\omega(G)$ is decreasing.
 Studies suggest (see \cite{SR2} for references) that regions with tree cover below about 40\% burn frequently but fire is rare above this threshold, so they used an $\omega$ that is close to a step function.

-Inspired by this work, Durrett and Zhang \cite{DZ} considered two stochastic spatial models in which each site can be in state 0, 1, or 2: Krone's \cite{Krone} model in which 0 = vacant, 1 = juvenile, and 2 = a mature individual capable of giving birth, and the Staver-Levin foresst model in which 0 = grass, 1 = sapling, and 2 = tree.
-Theorem 1 in \cite{DZ} shows that if (0,0,1) is an unstable fixed point of \eqref{mODE} then when the range of interaction is large, there is positive probability of grass and trees surviving starting from a finite set and there is a stationary distribution in which all three types are present.
+Inspired by this work, Durrett and Zhang \cite{DZ2015} considered two stochastic spatial models in which each site can be in state 0, 1, or 2: (i) Krone's model \cite{Krone} in which 0 = vacant, 1 = juvenile, and 2 = a mature individual capable of giving birth, and (ii) the Staver-Levin foresst model in which 0 = grass, 1 = sapling, and 2 = tree.
+Theorem 1 in \cite{DZ2015} shows that if $(0,0,1)$ is an unstable fixed point of \eqref{mODE} then when the range of interaction is large, there is positive probability of grass and trees surviving starting from a finite set and there is a stationary distribution in which all three types are present.
 The result they obtain is asymptotically sharp for Krone's model.
 However, in the Staver-Levin forest model, if $(0,0,1)$ is attracting then there may also be another stable fixed point for the ODE, and as their Theorem 3 shows, in some of these cases there is a nontrivial stationary distribution.